 Membership in OCLC brings many benefits to a library and its users, including global access to information, high quality research, participation in governance, and the value of shared resources.
 Institutions establish and maintain membership through a subscription to a qualifying OCLC product or service.

 While there is no separate membership fee, OCLC members contractually agree to participate in cooperative services as set forth in Membership Criteria annually reviewed by the Board Membership Committee.

 Maintain your voting contact

 One of the most unique and important benefits of OCLC membership is electing member representatives to your Regional Council.
 Delegates elected from these councils (Americas; Asia Pacific; and Europe, the Middle East, and Africa) reflect your interests through the OCLC Global Council, which works on behalf of members worldwide.
-Elections take place each year, and each member institution with qualifying activity as of 30 June receives one vote.
+Elections take place each year, and each member institution receives one vote.

 Membership and Governance Protocols

 Code of Regulations

 Shared Values and Membership Principles of the OCLC Cooperative